-- a.
-Creativity, Activity & Service requirements have been met. - b.
-The candidate's total points are 24 or more. - c.
-There is no "N" awarded for theory of knowledge, the extended essay or for a contributing subject. - d.
-There is no grade E awarded for theory of knowledge and/or the extended essay. - e.
+a.
+Creativity, Activity & Service requirements have been met.

+b.
+The candidate's total points are 24 or more.

+c.
+There is no "N" awarded for theory of knowledge, the extended essay or for a contributing subject.

+d.
+There is no grade E awarded for theory of knowledge and/or the extended essay.

+e.
 There is no grade 1 awarded in a subject/level.

-- f.
-There are no more than two grade 2s awarded (HL or SL). - g.
-There are no more than three grade 3s or below awarded (HL or SL). - h.
-The candidate has gained 12 points or more on HL subjects (for candidates who register for four HL subjects, the three highest grades count). - i.
+f.
+There are no more than two grade 2s awarded (HL or SL).

+g.
+There are no more than three grade 3s or below awarded (HL or SL).

+h.
+The candidate has gained 12 points or more on HL subjects (for candidates who register for four HL subjects, the three highest grades count).

+i.
 The candidate has gained 9 points or more on SL subjects (candidates who register for two SL subjects must gain at least 5 points at SL).

-A maximum of three examination sessions are allowed in which to satisfy the requirements for the award of the IB Diploma.
-The examination sessions need not be consecutive.